aashutoshs021/Timer_In_GoLang-UsingFyne/README.md

-### To Run this timer Clone the repo and type the command
+### To Run this timer, Clone the repo and type the command

 > go run main.go